-The Cruise Control system allows you to set and automatically maintain any speed above 25 mph (40 km/h) without keeping your foot on the accelerator.
-As its name implies, it is meant for cruising on straight, uncongested highways or freeways.
-It is not recommended to be used in traffic, on winding roads or in bad weather conditions where the driver should have total control.
+Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
+It is not recommended for conditions such as city driving, winding roads, slippery roads, heavy rain, or bad weather.
+You should have full control of the car under those conditions